Verified SMS lets you know when Google can confirm the identity of a business that sends you messages.

 When businesses register with Verified SMS, Google works with them to confirm their real identities.
 When a registered business wants to send you a message, it creates an unreadable authenticity code (also known as a message hash) for the message, sends the code to Google, and sends the message to you over SMS.
 An authenticity code is a cryptographic technique that can be used to prove the authenticity of a message without revealing the message.
 To create an authenticity code, the business uses a public key for your device, a private key that they generate, and the message content they plan to send you to generate an unreadable code that is unique to you, the business, and that specific message content.

-Once the Messages app receives your message, it checks the sender against a list of registered businesses.
-If the business is registered with Verified SMS, the Messages app retrieves the public key for the business, uses the public key and your private key to generate an authenticity code of the message, and sends the code to Google.
-Google compares the code sent by Messages to the code sent by the registered business.
+Once the Google Messages app receives your message, it checks the sender against a list of registered businesses.
+If the business is registered with Verified SMS, the Google Messages app retrieves the public key for the business, uses the public key and your private key to generate an authenticity code of the message, and sends the code to Google.
+Google compares the code sent by Google Messages to the code sent by the registered business.
 If they match, this means the message content was sent by the real business.
 Google does not track or store which business is sending you messages.

 Even if someone were able to read the authenticity code, they wouldn’t be able to decode it, as they would need either your or the business’ private key.
 This allows Google to confirm that the message content you receive was truly sent by a business without having access to the message content.